MediaComem/biopocket-mobile/DEVELOPMENT.md

 ## Releases

-To build the app for release in Android or iOS, you can use respectivly the `npm run apr` and `npm run ipr` scripts.
+To build the app for release in Android or iOS, you can use respectively the `npm run apr` and `npm run ipr` scripts.

 > **TODO: document the complete release process both for iOS and Android**